Framework Architecture

 The assertions are available from the LUnit palette and the quick drop menu.

-Assertions are evalueated when the test case executes and the result of the assertions are reported by the framework.
+Assertions are evaluated when the test case executes and the result of the assertions are reported by the framework.

 Multiple assertions may be used in a single test method and results from all assertions will be available in the test report.